Viral Video Shows Blac Chyna Trying To Start Fight At Six Flags Amusement Park, Swinging Baby Stroller

 A video showing Blac Chyna apparently trying to start a fight at a Six Flag amusement park has gone viral, prompting controversy and some snarky remarks about her behavior — and her love life.

-The roughly 30-second video started trending on Sunday evening, showing the stripper turned reality television star in a verbal argument with a group of people at the park.
-The video was first shared by a user named @AliciaaAngee, and appeared to start after the conflict was already in progress.
-While it’s not clear what started the fight, Blac Chyna appeared to be the biggest aggressor, trying to strike someone from another group and at one point swinging a baby stroller (with no baby in it, luckily).
+The roughly 30-second video started trending on Sunday evening, showing the stripper-turned-reality television star in a verbal argument with a group of people at the park.
+The video was first shared by a Twitter user, and appeared to start after the conflict was already in progress.
+While it’s not clear what started the fight, Blac Chyna appeared to be the biggest aggressor, trying to strike someone from another group and at one point swinging an empty baby stroller at members of the group.

 The situation briefly escalated into a physical fight before security hurried in to bring an end to the scuffle and many of the combatants filtered back into the crowd.
 Full video of Blac Chyna’s Six Flags fight can be seen here.